brospars/wic-ter-dronejack/README.md

 4. Takeover the drone

-## Video hijack

-The next step in our drone attack is to hijack the video capture and stream a movie clip instead of the video feed.
-In order to achieve this we'll need to cross compile a linux kernel modules for ARM.
+## Spy on the video

+The next attack is to spy on the video stream without the real user knowing.
+Because the video stream rely on TCP to send data to the first connected user we can't connect to it easily without disconnecting the owner.
+So the attack consist of spying on the wifi communication between the drone and the owner's phone (using wireshark)

+#### Record a video without user knowing

+1. start wireshark and filter video packets `ip.src==192.168.1.1 and tcp.port==5555`
+2. capture packets for a while and save it `capture.pcap`
+3. extract packets raw data `tcptrace -e capture.pcap`
+4. convert dat files to avi `ffmpeg -f h264 -i *.dat capture.avi`

+#### Realtime video streaming
 @todo

 ## Cross compiling for AR Drone (ARM)